gtjusila/study-in-germany/docs/corona.md

 ###### Berlin, Last Updated on 5.
 Febuary 2022

 - Sinovac Vaccines are not recognized in Germany.
-- Astrazeneca are consult a family doctor (Hausartzt) to get it verified
+- Astrazeneca Vaccines are recognized, consult a family doctor (Hausartzt) to get it verified
 - Booster shots needs to be verified by family doctor
 - If you recovered from corona, you are considered imune only for 3 months after you recover, then you need vaccination again
 - 3G rule applies in public transport, you need to be tested, vaccinated or recovered to use public transportation